Auth Plugin logo

-Why Add Google Sign-In
+Why Should You Add Google Sign-In?

 Google OAuth lets users sign in with their existing Google account.
 One click, no new password to create, no email verification step.
 They're authenticated instantly.